tomnagengast/evolver-harness/README.md

 # 1. Install dependencies
 bun install

+# 2. Copy environment config
+cp .env.example .env

-# 2. Run Claude Code from this directory
+# 3. Run Claude Code from this directory
 claude

 # Hooks automatically:
 # - Inject top-scoring principles at session start
 # - Add task-specific principles per prompt
 # - Log all tool calls for traces
-# - Save traces at session end
+# - Save traces after each response (Stop) and at session end
 ```

 The hooks are configured in `.claude/settings.json` and run automatically.